warehouse-picking-automation-challenges/picknik/README.md

     ## Sync computer to standard syncing server
     alias syncmytime="sudo ntpdate pool.ntp.org"

-### How To Run The Perception Software
-Go to the build dir where you build the DDTR (e.g.):

-    cd /home/robots/code/ARPG/DDTR-build/

-   # 1, Run Shelf Calibration

-Go to the dir of RGFusion app:

-    cd Application/RGFusion

-Now, run RGFusion:

-    ./RollingGridFusion -wsp /home/robots/code/ARPG/DDTR/ -mode 6

-   # 2, Run Perception

-Go to the dir of Amazon app:

-    cd Application/Amazon

-Now, run Amazon app:

-    ./Amazon -wsp /home/robots/code/ARPG/DDTR/ -mode 3

-Here, -wsp gives the dir of the source code of DDTR, -mode select the running mode of the application.

 ### Debug Perception
 If you use linux to run the application, make sure use the opengl shipped with Nvidia.
 To Check it, run

     glxinfo | grep "OpenGL version"

 And you should see something like:

     OpenGL version string: 4.5.0 NVIDIA 346.46